-Logistics: The cloud-based analytics and applications can help in providing essential real-time data to make network strategy, warehousing, inventory management, and transporting.
+Logistic and Supply Chain: The cloud-based analytics and applications can help in providing essential real-time data to make network strategy, warehousing, inventory management, and transporting.
 Furthermore, cloud apps can also help in transportation route management, fleet management, order processing, and global trade compliance.

 Sourcing and Procurement: The online cloud-based collaboration system allows the manager to deal with thousands of suppliers, produce procurement reports, enhance contract management, and more.

-Service/Spare Parts Management: There are cloud applications that can drastically reduce capital expenditure costs, while successfully optimizing processes, inventory for the maximum profit.
+Service/Spare Parts Management: There are cloud applications that can drastically reduce capital expenditure costs, while successfully optimizing processes, and inventory for the maximum profit.

 The Initial step to cloud migration

 Before moving to the cloud, companies need to do some due diligence.
 It is better to discuss with business analysts and involve them in the overall pre-plan stage to minimize the risk of failure.
 Here are the initial steps that one must take before moving to the cloud: